 The snowy battle of Hoth, Luke’s training with Yoda in the swamps Dagobah, meeting Lando Calrissian on the technocratic Cloud City; Irvine Kirscher imbues Empire with confident, ambitious filmmaking that squeezes as much of the galaxy in as possible.
 Darth Vader and the Empire become a much more prescient threat, holding a fleet of warships at the ready.
 Losing Han coupled with Vader’s last line is a one-two cliffhanger for the ages.

 Coming from The Force Awakens, Rian Johnson decided to examine what’s allowed Star Wars to stand the test of time, and made a sequel about challenging what came before.
 The Last Jedi is masterful, gorgeous, savvy storytelling in which it doesn’t matter where you come from, it’s about who you choose to be.

 Why does it matter who Rey’s parents are?
 Why is Kylo Ren automatically a baddie because he’s of the Dark Side?
-Why does Snoke need an elaborate backstory?
+Why does one of the best Star Wars villains, Snoke, need an elaborate backstory?
 The Last Jedi seeks deeper meaning than surface-level canon, and treats the cast, both old and new, as flawed human beings who, even with the purest of intentions, often falter.

 Life rarely turns out how we imagine it.
 Doubtless Leia and Luke foresaw their reunion under better circumstances than a disused outpost on Crait, and the whole system being outdated probably didn’t figure into Rey’s dreams of Jedi training.
 Finn, Rose, and Poe certainly never stopped to think their attempt at subterfuge might fail.